 In this Tutorial I show how to create a stylized Milky Way photo using Adobe Camera RAW and Photoshop.
 If you want to learn more about Milky Way Photography, check out my full-length guide.

 In this video I show my personal Nebulosity workflow.
 My main goal with this process is to bring out more detail in the Milky Way and nebulae.

-This tutorial covers the Median Blend Stack Mode, which is used to reduce High-ISO noise.
+This tutorial explains how to use Sequator, a free program that will help reduce noise in your photos.
 By taking multiple images of the same scene, you can blend the photos together and effectively remove the ISO-related grain.
 A tripod is necessary to collect these images.
 This method can be used on all types of photography, as long as neither the camera or scene moves between each photo.
-I recommend taking 10-20 photos to reduce the Noise effectively.
+I recommend taking 10-20 photos to reduce the grain effectively.
 For more information of collecting the initial photos, check out my Milky Way Tutorial.

 In this video I explain how to remove Amp Glow from your Milky Way photos.
 I notice Amp Glow predominately in my underexposed foregrounds.
 As the sensor heats up, Amp Glow becomes more visible.
 The best way to reduce Amp Glow is to simply capture more light.
 I recommend taking a 4 minute long exposure at ISO 800, f/2.8 with Long Exposure Noise Reduction turned ON.
 This should drastically reduce noise and virtually eliminate Amp glow from your foreground.
 Also, it's important to keep the sensor as cool as possible, mainly by minimizing Live View usage.
 This tutorial covers some tricks to remove Amp Glow using Dark Frames, Adobe Camera RAW, and Photoshop.